Victoria’s Secret Angel Sara Sampaio Wants You to Know Her Life Isn’t Perfect

 I like to stay home two or three days and just do nothing.
 For me, it’s just getting back into a routine.
 Go to the gym, sleep in—my problem with Fashion Week is I tend to not eat very healthy.
 You just want comfort food because you’re so tired and always on the go.
 So you tend to just eat a lot of fast food or things that are just easy to eat, but not healthy for you.

-I suffer a little bit from anxiety so one thing my doctor’s told me to do is to workout because it just helps out with stress.
+I suffer a little bit from anxiety so one thing my doctors told me to do is to work out because it just helps out with stress.
 So it’s always been a really big tool for me.
-I try to do it almost everyday.
+I try to do it almost every day.
 When I work out, I’m eating healthier.
 I just feel stronger and good about myself when I’m active.
 I do a little bit of everything.
 Lately, I’ve been doing a lot of resistance and weight training.
 I have trainers depending on where I am in the world.
 I’ll also do classes sometimes, like the Mile High Run Club.

 I’m in an industry where we’re just constantly compared to other people and being booked by the way we look.
 So it’s very hard not to fall into that pattern of comparison.